alphagov/accessible-autocomplete/README.md

 Type: `Object`

-Sets html attributes and their values on the `menu`.
+Sets html attributes and their values on the generated `ul` menu element.
 Useful for adding `aria-labelledby` and setting to the value of the `id` attribute on your existing label, to provide context to an assistive technology user.

 > [!NOTE]
 >